 How to make eggplant moussaka

 First, you’ll want to cut the eggplant and sweat it by sprinkling the slices with salt.
 Allow it time to let the moisture release from the eggplant.
-You can then dab the moisture with a paper towel, set the eggplant on a baking dish and bake them.
+You can then dab the moisture with a paper towel, set the eggplant on a baking dish and bake them in the middle rack.
 Traditionally the eggplant is fried.
 But I think baking it is not only healthier, but faster.

 To make the bechamel sauce, it’s the basic roux recipe of flour and butter with milk.
 I also like to add parmesan cheese at the end and whisk it into the bechamel sauce or top it at the end.